 Strong understanding of community nursing programs and guidelines, specifically district nursing, hospital in the home and palliative care.

-Demonstrated commitment to the provision of holistic, client centred care that is underpinned by a wellness and empowerment philosophy.
+Demonstrated commitment to the provision of holistic, Person centred care that is underpinned by a wellness and empowerment philosophy.

 Demonstrated ability to contribute and practice collaboratively as part of a multidisciplinary team.

-Demonstrated ability to assess, plan and coordinate care for clients and their carers with complex medical, psychological and chronic illness.
+Demonstrated ability to assess, plan and coordinate care for participants and their carers or supporters with complex medical, psychological and chronic illness.

 Commitment to flexibility and innovation in practice underpinned by an evidence based approach.